Investors in Non-Profit

 Alfred P. Sloan Foundation

-The Alfred P. Sloan Foundation is an independent philanthropic nonprofit organization based in New York City, established in 1934 by Alfred Pritchard Sloan, Jr., the former President and CEO of General Motors.
-Its primary mission is to provide grants that support original research and education in the fields of science, technology, engineering, mathematics, and economics.
-The foundation aims to promote advancements in these disciplines through its funding initiatives, which are governed and administered by a board of trustees.
-By focusing on these areas, the Alfred P. Sloan Foundation seeks to foster innovation and improve understanding in critical fields that impact society.
+The Alfred P. Sloan Foundation is an independent nonprofit organization located in New York City, established in 1934 by Alfred Pritchard Sloan, Jr., who was the former President and CEO of General Motors Corporation.
+The foundation's mission focuses on providing grants to support original research and education in the fields of science, technology, engineering, mathematics, and economics.
+It aims to promote advancements in these areas to enhance public understanding and foster innovation.
+The foundation's assets are managed by a board of trustees, ensuring that its philanthropic efforts align with its core mission and values.

 Naples Children & Education Foundation